vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part II/Interactive Sockets.md

 cleint.close()
 ```

-Notice that the function we have created is named `interact`.
-The name of the Telnet method is also `interact`!
-This is not essential—we could call our function anything we wish.
-However, it is a good reminder that we should always understand the scope of different code blocks so that we do not become confused.
+A few details to notice:

+- The name of our wrapper function is `interact`, but it is distinct from `telnetlib`’s `interact()` method.
+This is perfectly acceptable because each name exists in its own scope.
+- Inside the function, we create a Telnet object, assign our socket to it, and then invoke the built-in `interact()` method.
-The mechanism that allows this client to maintain interactivity with the server is handled entirely through Telnet’s own `interact` function.
-This function sets up a `while True` loop that continuously reads and writes data.
-Since `True` is always true, it continues to read and write data from and to the server until the connection is closed.
+- The Telnet `interact()` method internally uses a `while True` loop to continuously read from and write to the socket, allowing the client to remain active for as long as the server keeps the connection open.

-Next, we will call our new function after we connect to the server.
+Next, we will call our new function after establishing the connection and receiving the server’s initial message.

 ```
 ~ % cat basic_client.py